-Do you or the team see the importance of strengthening relationships with children, the team, families, and the community?
-How do you know?
+Points to Ponder for Pedagogical Leaders: Do you or the team see the importance of strengthening relationships with children team, families, and the community?
+How do you know? n, the team, families, and the community: How do you know: Llow do you gumpert the toom in atropathoning those relationships if applicable?
 How do you support the team in strengthening these relationships, if applicable?